Azure-Samples/ms-identity-javascript-react-spa-dotnetcore-webapi-obo/README.md

 The web API's call to the Microsoft Graph API is made using the [MS Graph SDK](https://docs.microsoft.com/graph/sdks/sdks-overview).

+> :information_source: This sample is configured to allow sign-ins with *personal Microsoft accounts* **ONLY** using the `/consumers` endpoint.
+If you would like to allow sign-ins with work and school accounts in your tenant, see [this note](./ReadmeFiles/howto-common.md).
+Learn more about [supported account](https://docs.microsoft.com/azure/active-directory/develop/v2-supported-account-types) types and [validation differences between them](https://docs.microsoft.com/azure/active-directory/develop/supported-accounts-validation).

 ## Key concepts

 This sample demonstrates the following Azure AD and Microsoft Identity Platform workflows: